TriTue2011/frigate-detector-edgetpu-yolo9/README.md

   model:
       model_type: yolo-generic
       labelmap_path: /opt/frigate-plugins/coco-labels.txt
-      path: /opt/frigate-plugins/yolov9t_full_integer_quant_edgetpu.tflite # Update this to your model's path
+      path: /opt/frigate-plugins/yolov9-t-converted_192_int8_edgetpu.tflite # Update this to your model's path
-      # Optionally, if your model has specific input dimensions (eg 192x192), uncomment these lines:
+      # If your model has input dimensions other than 320x320 then add these lines:
-      # width: 192
+      width: 192
-      # height: 192
+      height: 192
 ```

 ### 5. Restart Frigate and Check Performance